Why Is My Gas Bill So High (QUICK FIX)

 Can a Gas Leak Cause Your Gas Bill To Spike?

-If your monthly gas bill spikes suddenly by a lot – it could be that there are gas leaks.
+If your monthly gas bill spikes suddenly by a lot, there could be gas leaks.

-Not only that gas leaks can spike up your bills, but it can also be very dangerous for the whole household.
+Not only can gas leaks spike up your bills, but it can also be hazardous for the whole household.

-The best advice here is to seek professional help or to get gas leak detectors as they will give you peace of mind.
+The best advice here is to seek professional help or get gas leak detectors, which will give you peace of mind.

-If you want to save extra money on your heating bills, you should check out 9 cheapest ways to heat your home this winter.
+To save extra money on your heating bills, check out the nine cheapest ways to heat your home this winter.